Memorandum of understanding

 MA students submit 3 soft bound copies of their thesis to the Department.

 Students are welcome to use the Department photocopy machine to print their thesis.
-Please discuss this with Kate Davis, the Department Administrator, a few days before you are ready to submit.
+Please discuss this with Shelley Morgan, the Department Administrator, a few days before you are ready to submit.
 Please provide a ready-to-print PDF of your thesis for printing.
 Theses can be soft bound at Uniprint.

 MA and PhD students must include an author declaration in their soft-bound theses.
 The forms are available on the Masters and PhD websites: